moksheshd/svg-studio/docs/CURRENT_SPRINT.md

   - Performance optimization

 ## Definition of Done
-- [ ] User can drag & drop SVG file and see it displayed
+- [x] User can drag & drop SVG file and see it displayed ✅
-- [ ] User can resize SVG using corner handles
+- [x] User can resize SVG using corner handles ✅
-- [ ] User can enter path drawing mode and click to add points
+- [x] User can enter path drawing mode and click to add points ✅
-- [ ] User can see visual path connecting the points
+- [x] User can see visual path connecting the points ✅
 - [ ] User can click play and watch SVG smoothly follow the path
 - [ ] User can reset animation to start position
 - [ ] Demo workflow completes in under 30 seconds